alfonsobries/vue-tailwind/docs/README.md

 Vue.use(VueTailwind)
 ```

-2.2 Or better create your theme:
+2.2 Or better yet, create your own theme:

 ```js
 // `./myOwnTheme.js`